alagla/goq/README.md

 It interacts with _entities_ using abstract `EntityCore` interface.
 _Entity_ can be Qupla function with interpreter or any other software agent able to calculate trit vector output (or null value) from trit vector input.
+Each _Entity_ can join (subscribe) the environment and it can affect environment in the sense of Abra specification.
+Effects in the form of trit vectors can be sent to environment by placing message into the main input queue.
+Each externally placed effect starts a _quant_.
+During a _quant_ all entities are running in parallel until _quant_ is finished.
+Supervisor is locked for any changes during the quant.
 Exported supervisor API can be found in the file `api.go`.

 - [examples/goq-cli](https://github.com/lunfardo314/goq/tree/dev/examples/goq-cli) contains
 _goq-cli_, a simple command line interface to Qupla and supervisor.